Stacey Feasel/Feasible Photography/feasiblephotography.com

 Most people don’t know that they can choose to let bad moods go and consciously change their moods.
 Practice in doing this can really make us happier.
 You can practice this by:

-- Choosing a thought that makes you feel a little better (“My child is acting like a child because they're a child.
-They won't always be like this.”).
+- Choosing a thought that makes you feel a little better (My child is acting like a child because they are a child.
+They won’t always be like this.)

 10. Counteract the message that happiness can be bought.

 As parents, we need to remember that we are not the only ones teaching our children about life.
-They get the constant media message that the goal of life is more money and more things.
-Ultimately, what we model and what we tell them will matter more, but we need to confront those destructive messages directly.
+They are bombarded by the constant media message that the goal of life is more money and acquiring more things.
+Ultimately, what we model and what we tell them will matter more, but we need to contradict those destructive messages directly.

 11. Help your child learn the joy of contribution.

 Research shows that the pride of contributing to the betterment of society makes us happier, and it will make our children happier, too.
 Our job as parents is to find ways for our children to make a positive difference in the world so that they can enjoy and learn from this experience.
-So, it's worth it to give some thought and effort to family volunteer opportunities and modeling neighborly “helping out.”
+So, it’s worth it to give some thought and effort to family volunteering opportunities and ways to lend a helping hand to neighbors.

-And here’s a wonderful way to both shift your own mood to feel better while contributing to others.
-Try beaming love at the people around you while you and your child are walking down the street.
-This shifts your mood into an uplifted, loving state because as you “send” love, you feel love.
-We're always broadcasting what we feel without even intending to.
-Why not make it uplifting to those around us as well as ourselves?
+And here’s a wonderful way to shift your own mood to feel better while contributing to others.
+Try beaming love to the people around you while you and your child are walking down the street.
+This practice shifts your mood into an uplifted, loving state because as you send love, you feel love.
+We’re always broadcasting what we feel without even intending to.
+Why not make your “channel” uplifting to those around you?